 How to Calculate Your Monthly Car Loan Payment

 Calculating your monthly car payment isn't rocket science, but it can feel like it when you're staring down a dealership's financing office.
-My first car loan was a $12,000 deal on a used Honda Civic, and I had no clue what I was actually agreeing to beyond the monthly number.
+A first car loan might be a $12,000 deal on a used Honda Civic, with no clear sense of what you're agreeing to beyond the monthly number.

 Calculating your monthly car payment isn't rocket science, but it can feel like it when you're staring down a dealership's financing office.
-My first car loan was a $12,000 deal on a used Honda Civic, and I had no clue what I was actually agreeing to beyond the monthly number.
+A first car loan might be a $12,000 deal on a used Honda Civic, with no clear sense of what you're agreeing to beyond the monthly number.
 Turns out, there's a bit more to it than just picking a payment you can afford.
 It's about understanding the engine driving that number.

 This is the breakdown of how that number is actually cooked up, so you can walk in knowing the score.
 Bank of America auto loan calculator and Capital One car payment calculator are good starting points to play with the numbers.